mdn/translated-content/files/ko/web/css/grid-area/index.md

 ### Values

 - `auto`
-  - : Is a keyword indicating that the property contributes nothing to the grid item’s placement, indicating auto-placement or a default span of `1`.
+  - : Is a keyword indicating that the property contributes nothing to the grid item's placement, indicating auto-placement or a default span of `1`.
 - `<custom-ident>`

-  - : If there is a named line with the name '`<custom-ident>-start`'/'`<custom-ident>-end`', it contributes the first such line to the grid item’s placement.
+  - : If there is a named line with the name '`<custom-ident>-start`'/'`<custom-ident>-end`', it contributes the first such line to the grid item's placement.

     > **참고:** Named grid areas automatically generate implicit named lines of this form, so specifying `grid-area: foo;` will choose the start/end edge of that named grid area (unless another line named `foo-start`/`foo-end` was explicitly specified before it).